Back & Neck Pain Center

 For more information about the Back & Neck Pain Center, call 631-686-2565.

-Learn how to get relief from your back and neck pain at a free informational seminar on Thursday, November 30th at 6pm at the Patchogue-Medford Library.
+Learn how to get relief from your back and neck pain at a free informational seminar on Saturday, January 27th at 9 am at the Holiday Inn Express in Stony Brook.